 Whether teaching your child the value of money or finding an easy way to spend time together, teaching them how to save is a great idea.

-Explain that they’re building up their savings now so that when they need something that costs more than what they have saved in the bank, they can buy it without asking you for help.
+Explain that they’re building up their savings now so that when they need something that costs more than they have saved in the bank, they can buy it without asking you for help.

 This is especially important at this age because these habits will ensure your child doesn’t grow up into someone who can’t make ends meet.

 Many parents wonder how to get their kids to understand the value of money.
 I believe that the best way to do so is through play.